-where $\beta$ is the coefficient of ypre in a least-squares regression of ypost on ypre, also controlling for the treatment indicator.
-The estimate in (1) is a special case of the regression estimate (2) corresponding to $\beta = 1$ .
-Given that the pre-test and post-test measurements are positively correlated and have nearly identical variances (as can be seen in the Table), we can anticipate that the optimal $\beta$ will be less than 1, which will reduce the correction for difference in pre-test and thus increase the estimated treatment effect while also decreasing the standard error.
+where β is the coefficient of y{pre} in a least-squares regression of y{post} on y{pre} , also controlling for the treatment indicator.
+The estimate in (1) is a special case of the regression estimate (2) corresponding to β = 1.
+Given that the pre-test and post-test measurements have nearly identical variances (as can be seen in the Table), we can anticipate that the optimal β will be less than 1, which will reduce the correction for difference in pre-test and thus increase the estimated treatment effect while also decreasing the standard error.
 As a result, an adjusted analysis of these data would be expected to produce a lower p-value.

-The adjusted regression analysis can be done using the information available in the Table, as explained in detail in Box 1.
-The p-value from this adjusted analysis is 0.09: as anticipated, lower than the p=0.20 from the unadjusted analysis.
+The adjusted regression analysis can be done using the information available in the

+Table, as explained in detail in Box 1.
+The p-value from this adjusted analysis is 0.09: as expected, lower than the p=0.20 from the unadjusted analysis.

 Alternative reporting.
-Despite moving closer to the conventional 0.05 threshold, the pvalue of 0.09 remains above the traditional level of significance where at which one would notis taught to reject the null hypothesis.
+Despite moving closer to the conventional 0.05 threshold, the p-value of 0.09 remains on the side of the conventional level of significance where one would not reject the null hypothesis.
 A potential blockbuster reversal with an adjusted analysis-"Statistical Sleuths Turn Reported Null Effect into a Statistically Significant Effect"-does not quite materialize.